 Maintaining a car is a drain on resources, particularly if you are on a tight budget with a car that is slightly older.
 However, it is always possible to maintain your vehicle on a tight budget and keep it in top condition.
-In this article, we are giving you our top tips to fix your car without breaking the bank.
+In this article, we are giving you our top tips for auto repair without breaking the bank.

 Check For Puddles